DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 {{< collapse-content title="Helm" level="h4" >}}

-For example, to instrument .NET, Python, and JavaScript applications, add the following configuration to your `datadog-values.yaml` file:
+For example, to instrument .NET, Python, and Node.js applications, add the following configuration to your `datadog-values.yaml` file:

 {{< highlight yaml "hl_lines=5-8" >}}
    datadog: